Sajalol/project-5-react-latest/README.md

 ## My to do list

-- Removed pagination from my to do list as sorting category and priority didnt work optimally.
-This way it works better
-- As its only your own tasks, performance wont be affected much.
+- Pagination set to 100 tasks per page.

 ## Search user task

-- Pagination is set to 10 tasks per page.
+- Pagination is set to 100 tasks per page.
-- When sorting by category / priority, the tasks are stuck on their original page, instead of getting moved to earlier pages / page 1.

 # Bugs / optimizations